dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ## `OperonTransaction`

-This decorator allows you to register a transaction with Operon.
-It takes an optional `TransactionConfig` which lets you configure two aspects of your transaction: its isolation level and whether it is read only.
+Registers a transaction with Operon.
+Takes an optional `TransactionConfig` to configure two aspects of your transaction: its isolation level and whether it is read only.

 ```tsx
 export interface TransactionConfig {